-To measure the performance of any web application, there are many performance monitoring solutions available in the market.
-But we’ll exclusively discuss LoadRunner in this post which has been extensively used for performance testing in many IT companies.
-And being a software tester, this is the area where you can find your growth in.
-That’s why we’ve compiled this list of LoadRunner interview questions to help you be successful in performance testing interviews.
-LoadRunner tool is one of the best performance management software to assess the web based applications.
+However, to measure the performance of any web application, there are many performance monitoring solutions available in the market.
+But LoadRunner is the leader amongst them, so most IT companies prefer it.
+Also, being a QA engineer, performance testing is the area where a tester can expect huge growth.
+That’s why we’ve compiled the list of LoadRunner interview questions to help in clearing the performance testing interview.

 For ease, we’ve split the LoadRunner interview questions between two parts.
 The first part will provide the theoretical knowledge about the LoadRunner.
 And in the second one, you’ll get to learn the basics of configuration and usage of the application.